 Three Forms: Ytterbium has three different crystal forms, which change with temperature.

-Ytterbium is found in several rare minerals, such as monazite, euxenite, and xenotime.
-The main mining areas for ytterbium are in China, the United States, Brazil, India, Sri Lanka, and Australia.
-Most ytterbium is extracted from monazite sand, which contains about 0.03% ytterbium.
-The world produces about 50 tonnes of ytterbium each year.
+Ytterbium is found in some rare minerals such as monazite, euxenite, and xenotime.
+The predominant mining areas for ytterbium are China, the United States, Brazil, India, Sri Lanka, and Australia.
+Ytterbium is extracted from monazite sand that contains about 0.03% ytterbium.
+The planet produces about 50 tonnes of ytterbium per year.

 Rob Lavinsky, iRocks.com – CC-BY-SA-3.0, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons

-To produce ytterbium, its ores are treated using a process that separates it from other elements.
-This is done through methods like solvent extraction and ion exchange.
+In order to obtain ytterbium, its ores are put through a process that separates it from other elements.
+The process is carried out based on methods such as solvent extraction and ion exchange.

 Ytterbium is a versatile element with many practical uses in various industries: